scheinerman/CoinRepresentations.jl/examples/README.md

 # Examples for `CoinRepresentations`

-The example graph `G` used in these files is the dodecahedron graph.
+The  graph `G` used in these examples is the dodecahedron graph.

 ## `coin_examples.jl`